Applications open on 1 April 2019

 Each year we offer community groups the chance to get their projects off the ground, purchase much-needed equipment or fund arts and cultural activities, through the Ku-ring-gai Community Grants (KCG) program.
-Grant applications closed 5pm Friday 29 June 2018.
+Grant applications will open on at 9am on Monday 1 April 2019 and closing at 5pm on Friday 10 May 2019

 The Ku-ring-gai Community Grants program contains three core funding streams to support community based initiatives.